JatinMukati/Vendor-Performance-Analysis/README.md

 # Vendor Performance & Retail Analytics – Inventory & Sales Insights

-Analyzing vendor performance, sales dynamics, and inventory to guide data-driven procurement, pricing, and promotional strategies using SQL, Python, and Power BI.
+Analyzing vendor performance, sales dynamics, and inventory to to support strategic purchasing and inventory decisions using SQL, Python, and Power BI.

 ---